GrahamBells/bellinals/README.md

 ## Protocol

-The ordibells protocol allows any size data to be inscribed onto subwoofers.
+The bellinals protocol allows any size data to be inscribed onto subwoofers.

 An inscription is defined as a series of push datas: